 Being a co-signer can be risky, especially when dealing with sub-prime credit and high risk car loans.
 It can also be the only option in some situations, so is it a good idea?
 Before anyone agrees to become a co-signer on someone elses high risk car loans, they really need to know as much as possible about the situation.
 They also need to know about everything and everything that could affect them personally when it comes to signing on high risk car loans for someone else.

 We at Valley Auto Loans understand high risk car loans, and we make it our mission to make sure that everyone is fully informed and prepared to take on such responsibilities.
 In some cases, a loan applicant will be denied for high risk car loans due to their poor credit.
 In this case, a person with good credit must step in to offer their credit as an alternative or the applicant must work on credit re-establishment.
-Those with good credit can usually qualify and be entered into to the finance contract in either of two ways: as a co-buyer, or a co-signer for high risk auto loans.
+Those with good credit can usually qualify and be entered into to the finance contract in either of two ways: as a co-buyer, or a co-signer for a person with bad credit.

 Co-Buyer and Co-Signer Similarities